Temporal Variational Implicit Neural Representations: Experiments

 \textbf{In the HAR dataset,} motion data from a single smartphone presents simultaneous missing values across all channels at specific timestamps due to device failures.
 Formally, given \( \bm{X}^{(i)} = \bm{X}^{(i)}_{\text{obs}} \cup \bm{X}^{(i)}_{\text{unobs}} \), where \(\bm{X}^{(i)}_{\text{unobs}} = {\bm{X}^{(i)}_l : l \in \mathcal{U}^{(i)}}\), any missing timestamp $l \in (\mathcal{U}^{(i)})$ affects all $d$ channels.

-\textbf{For the P12 dataset,} we evaluate TV-INRs on patient-specific vital sign imputation using eight measurements (urine output, SysABP, DiasABP, MAP, HR, NISysABP, NIDiasABP, NIMAP) and four patient covariates (gender, age, height, weight).
-In this dataset, missingness is irregular across both timestamps and channels, resulting in an even more challenging imputation task.
-Further details can be found in Appendix \ref{app:datasets}.
+\textbf{For the P12 dataset,} we evaluate TV-INRs on patient-specific time series imputation from eight measurements (urine output, SysABP, DiasABP, MAP, HR, NISysABP, NIDiasABP, NIMAP) and four covariates (gender, age, height, weight).
+The dataset has irregular missingness across timestamps and channels, which makes the imputation task more challenging (details in App. \ref{app:datasets}).